March 31, 2017

 Healey Family Student Center Social Room

 As President DeGioia reminded us in a message to the Georgetown community

 on November 29, 2016, as an institution and as a community, “we will continue to engage in constructive dialogue, maintain our commitment to freedom of speech, and hold each other to the very highest standards of civility and respect.”
 These commitments may sound different than they did prior to the 2016 election.
 What does engagement look like when we may find it challenging to recognize the viewpoints of those with whom we disagree; difficult to seek connections where few or none may appear to exist; and nearly impossible to reach greater understanding across differences of opinion, perspective, and identity?

 How do we build common ground amid increased polarization?
 How can we learn to hold constructive dialogue with those whose experiences, identities, and perspectives are not only different from but seem to challenge or threaten our own?
-This year’s Doyle Engaging Difference Symposium will explore the challenges of fortifying democracy and flourishing amid the turbulence created by the 2016 elections.
-The symposium will bring together a diverse panel of thought leaders to discuss this timely issue, followed by an audience discussion to continue the conversation.
+This year’s Doyle Engaging Difference Symposium explored the challenges of fortifying democracy and flourishing amid the turbulence created by the 2016 elections.
+The symposium brought together a diverse panel of thought leaders to discuss this timely issue, followed by an audience discussion to continue the conversation.

 Lunch was served.This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and the Center for New Designs in Learning and Scholarship.
 It is part of the Doyle Engaging Difference Program.